+Moving can be a stressful and expensive process, but understanding how moving rates are calculated can help you plan and budget for your move.
 To calculate the cost of a local move, you'll need to take the estimated number of hours to complete the move and multiply it by the hourly rate charged by the moving company.
-You may also need to add additional charges for things like travel time, packing materials, and tips for the moving company, if you wish.
-The cost of an interstate or long-distance move is determined by the weight of the shipment, the mileage between origin and destination, and labor costs.
-Calculating the cost of a local move is slightly different.
+You may also need to add additional charges for things like travel time, packing materials, and tips for the moving company.
+For an interstate or long-distance move, the cost is determined by the weight of the shipment, the mileage between origin and destination, and labor costs.

-Intrastate movements are based on a fixed amount in dollars per hour.
-Factors affecting this hourly rate include labor costs, services such as packing or climbing an excessive number of stairs, assembling furniture, and additional add-ons.
-In addition, many local moving companies also offer customers a flat rate option.
-A flat rate is usually the estimated number of hours the moving company will take, multiplied by its hourly rate.
+Intrastate moves are based on a fixed amount in dollars per hour.
+This hourly rate takes into account labor costs, services such as packing or climbing an excessive number of stairs, assembling furniture, and additional add-ons.
+Many local moving companies also offer customers a flat rate option.
+This is usually the estimated number of hours the moving company will take, multiplied by its hourly rate.